Backlinks are important to SEO. So much so that they are considered one the top ranking factors in Google’s algorithm in 2024.

 Start by making a list of both your search competitors and your traditional competitors along with their websites.
 We will use these lists in the next part of our analysis.

-For search competitors you can choose to analyze their backlink profile via a backlink checker on either the domain-level or the page-level.
+For search competitors you can choose to analyze their backlink profile via a link building tool on either the domain-level or the page-level.

-One of the best ways to find websites that are already linking to your competitors is by using a link-intersect tool.
-A link-intersect tool works by analyzing backlink profiles of multiple competitors to find websites that currently link to your competition, but not to your website.
+It’s important to measure the quality of a site’s backlink profile.
+Consider certain factors when analyzing including the authority and relevance of the linking domains, the variety of backlink sources, and the presence of spammy or low-quality links.
+One of the best ways to find and analyze websites that are already linking to your competitors is to conduct a link gap analysis by using a link-intersect tool.
+A link-intersect tool works by analyzing backlink profiles of multiple competitors to find websites that currently link to your competitors’ sites, but not to your website.

 The idea here is that if a website is linking to multiple competitors, there is a good chance they will also link to your website.